Skip to content

 Daemon-down behavior is documented in the Daemon-down UX section above — Cursor gets silent fail-open on transport errors.
 We never set agent_message on those, since that field lands in the model's input stream and would register as a prompt-injection attempt.

-OpenCode, Cline, Gemini CLI, Continue.dev all expose a hook surface but the installer does not yet write to them.
+OpenCode, Cline, and Continue.dev expose a hook surface but the installer does not yet write to them.
 The detectors find the harness, the picker shows it, and the install plan flags it as not yet implemented.
 Wiring is a follow-up tracked in the public roadmap.

 VS Code Copilot has no general-purpose pre-tool hook surface; we cannot harden it from outside.